andyapo/APSETSCR/README.md

 ## Security Notice

-APSETSCR is distributed as plain Batch source code and is signed
+APSETSCR is distributed as freeware and is signed

 ---